Skip to content

 At the Review Meeting

-You will be able to ask any questions you may have.
 You can also request any amendments you think the plan needs.
 This includes requesting a change of school.

 An adult and a child sat on one side of a desk, with a professional sat on the other, writing up support plans and a provision map.